Marin Alpine Trail E vs Marin Rift Zone E - What's The Difference?

 The Marin Alpine Trail E is a slightly more specialist tool, designed for riders who want the limiting factor to be their skill and courage rather than their bike.
 The range features 160mm of suspension travel up front, 150mm at the back, and mixed wheel sizes with a 29er up front and a smaller 27.5 inch at the back - what some folks call a ‘mullet’ setup.

-This means that we can spec a large, wide rear tire for plenty of grip, with no compromise to mud clearance or maneuverability.
-The smaller diameter back wheel also helps to keep the tire away from your butt on those really steep sections.
+This means that we can spec a large rear tire for plenty of grip, with no compromise to mud clearance or manoeuvrability.
+The smaller back wheel also helps to keep the tire away from your butt on those really steep sections.

-The Marin Alpine Trail E1 and E2 also have coil rear shocks, which performs superbly on eMTBs and - let's face it - looks pretty damn cool as well.
+The Marin Alpine Trail E1 and E2 also have coil suspension, which performs superbly on eMTBs and - let's face it - looks pretty damn cool as well.

 The parts we've picked for the Marin Alpine Trail E range reflect their intended use.
-So the base model Marin Alpine Trail E has Shimano's EP6 motor, tough tires (in a super comfy, super grippy 2.8" width at the back), ultra reliable 10 speed Shimano CUES shifting, powerful 4-piston brakes, and short 160mm cranks that'll make pedal strikes a thing of the past.
-We think that our base version of the Marin Alpine Trail E might well be the best value eMTB on the market.
+So the base model Marin Alpine Trail E has Shimano's EP6 motor, tough tires (in a super comfy, super grippy 2.8" width at the back), ultra reliable 10 speed Shimano Cues shifting, powerful 4 piston brakes, and short 160mm cranks that'll make pedal strikes a thing of the past.

-Move up to the Marin Alpine Trail E2, and you get Shimano's flagship EP801 drive unit, with plenty of power on tap, as well as less drag in the system.
-The range-topping Alpine Trail E2 gets Fox Performance Elite suspension, a Shimano 12-speed drivetrain with 160mm XT cranks, and comes ready fitted with CushCore, making pie-dished rims much less likely no matter how hard you ride.
+Move up to the Marin Alpine Trail E2, and you get Shimano's flagship EP801 motor, with plenty of power on tap, as well as less drag in the system.
+The range-topping Alpine Trail E2 gets Fox Performance Elite suspension, a Shimano 12-speed drivetrain with 160mm XT cranks, and comes ready fitted with Cushcore, making pie-dished rims much less likely no matter how hard you ride.

 And Which One Is Right For You?